quiyetbrul/SysDes/Interview.md

 ## What is an event-driven architecture, and when would you use it?

 - it is a system that responds to events.
 It is good for systems that need to be scalable and responsive.
 For example, a chat system where messages are sent and received in real-time.
 Another example are online games where players need to be updated in real-time.

+## Waterfall vs Agile

+- Waterfall is a linear approach and sticks to the plan.
+It is good for small projects with clear requirements.
+It is not good for large projects because requirements can change.
+- Agile is an iterative approach and is good for large projects with changing requirements.
+It is not good for small projects because it can be too complex.